 Pentagon bans Confederate flag in way to avoid Trump's wrath

-WASHINGTON — After weeks of wrangling, the Pentagon on Friday will ban displays of the Confederate flag on military installations, in a carefully worded policy that doesn't mention the word ban or that specific flag.
-The policy, laid out in a memo obtained by The Associated Press, was described by officials as a creative way to bar the flag's display without openly contradicting or angering President Donald Trump, who has defended people’s rights to display it.
+WASHINGTON — After weeks of wrangling, the Pentagon is banning displays of the Confederate flag on military installations, in a carefully worded policy that doesn't mention the word ban or that specific flag.
+The policy, laid out in a memo released Friday, was described by officials as a creative way to bar the flag's display without openly contradicting or angering President Donald Trump, who has defended people’s rights to display it.

 Signed by Defence Secretary Mark Esper on Thursday night, the memo lists the types of flags that may be displayed at military installations.
 The Confederate flag is not among them — thus barring its display without singling it out in a “ban.”
-Details of the policy, which is expected to be released Friday, were first reported by the AP.
+Details of the policy were first reported by the AP.

 “We must always remain focused on what unifies us, our sworn oath to the Constitution and our shared duty to defend the nation,” Esper's memo states.
 “The flags we fly must accord with the military imperatives of good order and discipline, treating all our people with dignity and respect, and rejecting divisive symbols.”